 Target

-Those who have no experience in note-taking or beginners (regardless of students, faculty and staff)
+Those who have no experience in note-taking or those who are beginners (regardless of whether they are students or faculty members)

-* For reasons of preparation, advance application is required, but if there is a capacity available, we will accept it even on the day, so please contact us at the following address.
+* For the convenience of preparation, advance registration is required, but if there is room for capacity, we will accept applications even on the day, so please contact the following inquiry.

 Participation Fee